LAST UPDATED: 6/14/23 – Visitor’s Guide to Lucerne, Switzerland

 |Lucerne Train Station|

 In the city of Lucerne itself, there are a lot of amazing things to see and do.
 To assist you in your planning, I have listed the top attractions that I would recommend below.
-When I laid out the hotel recommendations in this guide above, I tried to keep the hotels as close as possible to the majority of these tourist sites.
+When I laid out the hotel recommendations in this guide to Lucerne, Switzerland above, I tried to keep the hotels as close as possible to the majority of these tourist sites.

 |The Chapel Bridge|